bailey-lab/coiaf/tests/testthat/_snaps/deprecated-arguments.md

     Condition
       Warning:
-      The `comparison` argument of `compute_coi()` is deprecated as of coiaf 0.2.0.
-      The comparison method will be fixed to "overall" in the next release.
+      The `comparison` argument of `compute_coi()` is deprecated as of coiaf 0.2.0. i The comparison method will be fixed to "overall" in the next release.
       Warning:
-      The `use_bins` argument of `compute_coi()` is deprecated as of coiaf 0.2.0.
-      The ability to use bins to estimate the COI will be dropped in the next release.
+      The `use_bins` argument of `compute_coi()` is deprecated as of coiaf 0.2.0. i The ability to use bins to estimate the COI will be dropped in the next release.
     Output
       $coi
       [1] 6